 Should we sell or share the vacation property?

-When both parties are adamant about wanting the family vacation home, there are several ways to approach this issue:
+When both parties are adamant about wanting the marital home or family vacation home, there are several ways to approach this issue:

 Once decisions are made, the divorcing couple signs an agreement outlining their plan for the vacation home.
 They must then file the agreement with the court.